-- a mother's young age
+a mother's young age

-Over the past 15 years there has been little change among all Organisation for Economic Co-operation and Development (OECD) countries since 2000.
-The proportion of low birth weight babies in the UK decreased from 7.5% in 2000 to 6.9% in 2015.
+Overall, there has been little change among all Organisation for Economic Co-operation and Development (OECD) countries since 2000.
+The proportion of low birth weight babies in the UK decreased from 7.5% in 2000 to 6.9% in 2016.
 Greece and Japan have consistently had the highest proportion of low birth weight babies, and Finland and Sweden the lowest.

 About this data